-Bergpark Wilhemshöhe’s central piece is a monumental water cascade where wasserspiele (water features) is performed each summer.
-It is topped by the towering Hercules statue (11.5m) – a copper masterpiece that took the Italian sculptor Giovanni Francesco Guerriero 16 years to complete.
-The megastructure is visible from many kilometres.
-It is believed to represent the wealth and power of the European rulers, as well as their belief of mastering nature.
+Bergpark Wilhemshöhe’s central piece is a massive water cascade. where wasserspiele (water features) is performed each summer.
+It is topped by a towering Hercules statue (11.5m) – a copper masterpiece that took the Italian sculptor Giovanni Francesco Guerriero 16 years to complete.
+The megastructure is visible from many kilometers.
+It is believed to represent the wealth and power of the European rulers, as well as their belief in mastering nature.

 On the eastern part of Bergpark Wilhemshöhe is the Landgrave’s palace.
 This Neoclassical building was constructed at the end of the 18th century for Landgrave William IX.
 Later it came under the ownership of Germany’s last Emperor Kaiser Wilhelm II.
 He was very fond of this place and often resided here during summer.
 The palace stands directly opposite the water cascade.
 Therefore, spectators can enjoy the water displays even from the palace’s terrace.
 Inside, Wilhemshöhe Palace holds a collection of antiquities and the painting of the Old Masters.